 – Try to spend time outside.
 Sunlight improves the health of your scalp.
 But be careful – too much sun can damage your skin.

-- Add foods rich in zinc and vitamin B in your diet
+– Add foods rich in zinc and vitamin B to your diet

 – Shampoo your head properly to prevent the building-up of dead cells.

 – Choose your hair products carefully and watch out for signs of allergy

 What do you think?
 Have you ever tried any of these home remedies for dandruff and itchy scalp?
 I hope that you’ll give them a chance to see for yourself how efficient they are.

 Share your experience in the comments or tell us your way of dealing with these annoying white flakes.
 And don’t forget to like the article and share it with your friends.